 How to Start with the TCFD

-Businesses that have traditionally not thought much about climate change are now expected to discuss their climate plans in detail.
+Businesses that have traditionally not thought much about climate change risks are now expected to discuss their climate risk plans in detail.
 As a business, where should you start?

 At Manifest, we regularly work with clients who are either looking to start disclosing in alignment with the TCFD or enhance what they’re already doing.
 If you are thinking about the next steps your business should take on TCFD, there are a few important pieces of information to keep in mind:

-- The TCFD is meant to provide decision-useful information.
+- The TCFD is meant to provide decision-useful information for financial institutions and investors.
 It’s not meant to be a clearinghouse for every sustainability initiative your business undertakes.
 The information you disclose is meant to connect to the question ‘how are climate-related financial risks and opportunities impacting my business now, and how will they impact us in the future?’
 This means details on how climate change will affect financial planning and strategic decision-making.

 - The TCFD is meant to be forward-looking.
-It is a tool to communicate how your business intends to navigate climate change—both the physical risks and the transition risks threatened by the move to a low-carbon economy.
+It is a tool to communicate how your business intends to navigate climate change and climate related risks—both the physical risks and the transition risks threatened by the move to a low-carbon economy.
 It’s not solely about what your emissions were over the past decade, it’s about where you’re headed, and what metrics you’re using to gauge progress.
 TCFD supporters are also encouraged to use, and disclose the results of, forward-looking scenario analysis to inform stakeholders of what the future may look like for them under different climate pathways, and help investors make smarter financial decisions.

 - It starts with governance.
 The foundations of corporate climate disclosure start with governance.
 How does the Board stay informed on the impacts of climate change?
 Does your Board have a committee with responsibility for climate change issues?
 What part does the Board and management play in climate-related risk management?
 Strong climate governance tells investors you have the structures in place to recognize and adapt to climate change.